kyleaitken/Personal-Webpage/README.md

 # Personal-Webpage
-Personal webpage built as part of Odin project
+First, ugly webpage built as part of Odin project